uwe-app/website/site/docs/in-depth/build-tools.md

 #### Style

-The main stylesheet that would be loaded for all pages also needs to be `dynamic` when using an integration that compiles stylesheets:
+The main stylesheet that would be loaded for all pages also needs to be `dynamic` when using a build tool that compiles stylesheets:

 ```toml
 [style]